Exit (American magazine): Format and contents

 The magazine was printed on large, 11x14 pages.
-The magazine was graphical and focused on art, and included collages, text, and artwork.
-Petros and Parfrey, both the co-editors, described EXIT as an "outlaw liberal Fascist Sci-Fi Pop Art magazine".
-Petros said of his own thoughts on the subject matter that he "support[s] all political and sexual extremism, because the extremists are the ones with the passionate spark that keep history going along" and said that "only by facing every cardinal point of an issue can you be absolutely free".
-Petros declared of negative opinions on the magazine that:
+The magazine was focused on graphic design and art, and included collages, text, and artwork.
+Petros and Parfrey, both co-editors, described Exit as an "outlaw liberal Fascist Sci-Fi Pop Art magazine".
+Contributors included, among others, Robert Williams, Raymond Pettibon, Joe Coleman, Boyd Rice, S. Clay Wilson, Mark Mothersbaugh, Genesis P-Orridge, and GG Allin.
+Issues also included contributions from several notorious murderers like John Wayne Gacy, Richard Ramirez, and Mark David Chapman.

-My detractors call it political blasphemy, attacks upon the ruling class, child pornography, sexual abuse, satanism, advocacy of rape as eugenic paydirt, murder, racism, anti-semitism, anti-moslomism, advocacy of slavery, advocacy of violent overthrow of the United States government – I've been accused of showing it all.
-But fuck them all.

-Contributors included, among others, Robert Williams, Raymond Pettibon, Joe Coleman, Boyd Rice, S. Clay Wilson, Mark Mothersbaugh, and GG Allin.
 The cover art and some illustrations were in some instances done by JG Thirlwell.
 In addition to new contributions, it mixed graphics and text from many sources and excerpted the writings of Friedrich Nietzsche, Richard Wagner, and Charles Manson.

 Contents were largely nihilistic and negative, as well as regularly pornographic in nature, and included images of sexual violence and rape, fascist, Nazi, and racist themes with numerous swastikas, or Satanic in nature.
 The magazine explored serial killers, racism, extremism, eugenics, and sadomasochism.
-Parfrey later said hat they had included things in the magazine that "that would cause a fuss just by the type of artists there were and the format, things we would put in that magazine and it was a little unseemly."
+Parfrey later said that they had included things in the magazine that "that would cause a fuss just by the type of artists there were and the format, things we would put in that magazine and it was a little unseemly."
 The magazine functioned as one of the key outlets of the broader milieu its editors wrote in, dubbed "apocalypse culture" by Parfrey, which discussed deviant ideas like fascism, brainwashing, magic, and the end of the world.
 Content was often neo-fascist, neo-Nazi, or white supremacist in nature.
+Petros said of his own thoughts on the subject matter that he "support[s] all political and sexual extremism, because the extremists are the ones with the passionate spark that keep history going along" and said that "only by facing every cardinal point of an issue can you be absolutely free".